Here are some examples I’ve come across where braces help get a laugh.

 Stepping back, Oliver Oxley is a middle-aged man with a large midsection.
 Similar to Oliver Hardy above, he is wearing a customary 1950s work outfit - a 2-piece dark suit with a white dress shirt and spotted tie.
 This was the standard style for office men during the 50s, worn by young and old alike.
 His pants are high-rise with the waistline coming above his navel.
 He wears a pair of inverse-U braces to hold his pants at a constant height - a belt not be effective to hold up the pants of this portly gentlemen.
 This is all evident because Oliver's left hand is in his trouser pocket, pushing his suit jacket back and displaying the inverse U-tabs of his braces.
 I'd also guess that his brace straps are polka-dotted to coordinate with his neck tie.

 The camera angle focuses on the discussion between Barnaby and Oliver, with Edwina sitting on a chair to the left.
 During the scene you can see Oliver’s diaphragm expand and contract as he inhales and exhales.
-His pants waistband is larger than his waist, but thanks to his braces, his trousers do not slip down.
+His pants waistband is larger than his waist - but thanks to his braces - his trousers do not slip down.
 Instead, his braces keep the waistline at a comfortable position throughout his breathing.
 His brace buttons are positioned perfectly along his waistline to support his waistline and pants.
-He looks very comfortable and calm, unaware that his loose waistline is an important part in the next joke.
+He looks very comfortable and calm, with his hand in his pocket, unaware that his loose waistline is an important part in the next joke.

 Turning back to Edwina, she would be familiar with men’s pants style of her day.
-She would know that the waistline of pants have room between their stomach and waistline, and are held up by braces.
+She would know that the waistline of pants have room between their stomach and waistline, and, most importantly, are held up by braces.
 In fact, she would see that Oliver is wearing braces.
 As the youthful mixture takes effect, Edwina looks at Oliver’s waistline.
-She could have tugged on his braces, but that would have been too obvious.
+She could have pulled on his braces, but that would have been too obvious.
 Instead she looks around and finds a nearby bucket of small fish.

 With Barnaby and Oliver deep in discussion the camera angle changes to focus on Edwina.
 She scoops up a small fish from the bowl and brings it to Oliver’s waist.
 She pulls his waistline back at the front as he exhales, and drops the fish down the inside of his pants.